CarpCap/hibernate-validator-plus/readme_en.md

 This project is released under the **Apache License 2.0**.

-You may, under the terms of the license:

-✔ Use it commercially for free

-✔ Modify the source code

-✔ Distribute source or binary packages

-✔ Use it for secondary development

-✔ Use it privately

-❗ You must **retain the original author (CarpCap) copyright notice**

 You can find the full license text in the project's root directory (`LICENSE`), or visit:

 [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)